 Unconditional pledges receivable are recognized as revenue in the period acknowledged.
 Conditional pledges are only recognized when the conditions on which they depend are substantially met.
 Unconditional pledges receivable are carried at fair value less an estimate made for doubtful pledges based on a review of all outstanding pledges on an annual basis.
-Management determines the allowance for doubtful pledges by using the historical experience applied to an aging of pledges.
+Management determines the allowance for credit losses by using the historical experience applied to an aging of pledges.
 Pledges are written off when deemed uncollectible.
-No allowance was considered necessary at June 30, 2023 and 2022.
+No allowance was considered necessary at June 30, 2024 and 2023.